Download our complete presentation Portfolio Here

 Get timely updates about new content, special offers, and the latest news.

-Artists have historically used clay, wood, stone, and the various metals and their alloys as materials for their art.
+Artists have historically used clay, wood, stone, various metals, and alloys as media for their art.

-As the name implies, metal wall art encompasses a broad range of metal art that we display as we do paintings on the walls of our homes, offices, and public places.
+As the name implies, metal wall art encompasses a broad range of metal art displayed as we do paintings on the walls of our homes, offices, and public places.

 As a sculptor, my art initially consisted primarily of modeled or carved, ‘in the round,’ works, with a relatively small percentage of wall art.